Mapping class group of manifolds which look like $3$-dimensional complete intersections: is isomorphic to

-and extend it to a diffeomorphism of $M-\mathring D$ by identity on the complement of the collar neighborhood.
-The forgetful map $\K(M,D) \to \K(M)$ is an isomorphism if and only if the boundary diffeomorphism represents the trivial element in $\K(M,D)$.
+{The image of the generator of $\pi_1(GL_6(\mathbb R))$ in $\K(M,D)$ is called the boundary mapping class, represented by the so-called boundary diffeomorphism, described under the exact sequence (\ref{seq:br1}).
+The forgetful map $\K(M,D) \to \K(M)$ is an isomorphism if and only if the boundary mapping class is the trivial element in $\K(M,D)$.

-The mapping torus of the boundary diffeomorphism of $M$ is $S^1 \times M$, but the preferred spin structure is the twisted one when restricted to $S^1 \times D$.
-Although we known that the normal map $S^{1} \times M \to \cp^{\infty} \times K(\z,4) \times B\mathrm{Spin}$ is a boundary in corresponding spin bordism group, there isn't an explicit construction for such a spin coboundary.
-Instead we will make use a $\mathrm{spin}^c$-coboundary $V$ constructed as follows: Let $E$ be the non-trivial linear $D^6$-bundle over $S^2$, i.~e.~
+The mapping torus of the boundary diffeomorphism of $M$ is diffeomorphic to $S^1 \times M$, but the preferred spin structure is the twisted one when restricted to $S^1 \times D$.
+Although we know that the normal map $S^{1} \times M \to \cp^{\infty} \times K(\z,4) \times B\mathrm{Spin}$ is a boundary in the corresponding spin bordism group, we don't know of an explicit construction for such a spin coboundary.
+Instead we will make use of a $\mathrm{spin}^c$-coboundary $V$ constructed as follows: Let $E$ be the non-trivial linear $D^6$-bundle over $S^2$, i.~e.~